bardiaghassemi/PDF-Cracker/README.md

 ### 📌 WHAT IS THIS ??

-PY-PDF-CRACKER is A Command Line Tool Not A Software, Developers Can Use This For Break The Lock Of PDF File Or Find Password.
+PY-PDF-CRACKER is A Command Line Tool Not A Software, Developers Can Use This For Break The Lock Of PDF File Or Find Password, This tool can also decrypt your PDF file in two ways: Method one: "BruteForce Attack" and Method two: "Dictionary Attack".

 ## 🔓🔐 HOW TO USE :